Guidelines for upgrading controllers with ARL

 Contributors Download PDF of this page

-To understand whether you can use ARL to upgrade a pair of controllers running ONTAP 9.8 depends on the platform and the configuration of both the original and replacement controllers.
+To understand whether you can use ARL to upgrade a pair of controllers running ONTAP 9.8 or later depends on the platform and the configuration of both the original and replacement controllers.

 Supported upgrades for ARL

-When you upgrade a pair of nodes using this ARL procedure for ONTAP 9.8, you must verify that ARL can be performed on the original and replacement controllers.
+When you upgrade a pair of nodes using this ARL procedure for ONTAP 9.8 or later, you must verify that ARL can be performed on the original and replacement controllers.

 You should check the size of all defined aggregates and number of disks supported by the original system.
 You must then compare the aggregate sizes and number of disks supported to the aggregate size and number of disks supported by the new system.
-This information is available in the Hardware Universe.
+Refer to References to link to the Hardware Universe where this information is available.
 The aggregate size and the number of disks supported by the new system must be equal to or greater than the aggregate size and number of disks supported by the original system.

 You should validate in the cluster mixing rules whether new nodes can become part of the cluster with the existing nodes when the original controller is replaced.
-For more information about cluster mixing rules, see the Hardware Universe.
+For more information about cluster mixing rules, refer to References to link to the Hardware Universe.